-What Will Happen If the Default Gateway Address is Incorrectly Configured on a Host?
+Question: What Will Happen If the Default Gateway Address is Incorrectly Configured on a Host??

-Additionally, if other hosts on the same subnet are using the correct gateway address, their packets will also not be able to reach outside of the local network due to the incorrect configuration on the host.
+Additionally, suppose other hosts on the same subnet are using the correct gateway address.
+In that case, their packets will also not be able to reach outside of the local network due to the incorrect configuration on the host.
 This can lead to inefficiencies and frustrations for users attempting to access external services.

 How We Can Fix This?

 It is important to note that in some cases, diagnostic utilities such as ping or Tracert may still not work correctly if an incorrect gateway address is configured.
-In order to ensure proper communication between networks, it is essential that the default gateway address is always accurately configured.
+In order to ensure proper communication between networks, the default gateway address must always be accurately configured.